Bogomolov property for modular Galois representations with nontrivial nebentypus: Acknowledgments

 \section{Acknowledgments}

 I want to thank Lea Terracini and Andrea Ferraguti who provided the insights and ideas that made this paper possible.
-I also want to thank Andrea Conti for the helpful discussions and the warm hospitality in Heidelberg where this project has been finalized and Francesco Amoroso who introduced me to the theory of heights.
+I also want to thank Andrea Conti for the helpful discussions and the warm hospitality in Heidelberg where this project has been finalized and Francesco Amoroso who introduced me to the theory of heights.\\ The author is a member of the INDAM group GNSAGA.